fisodd/www-fisodd-com/content/demo/tufte.rst

 You can start by exploring the links in the original Tufte CSS material that is quoted in the sidebar to the right of this text.
-Those interested in similar behavior with a cleaner "modern" aesethic should review the Envisioned CSS project referenced above.
+Those interested in similar behavior with a cleaner "modern" aesthetic should review the Envisioned CSS project referenced above.